 Local laws are regularly reviewed.
 There are currently no reviews underway.

 Local laws fact sheets

 Council has created fact sheets to help you understand the region’s local laws.
-These fact sheets are available in the table below, along with the local laws and subordinate local laws.
+You can view these fact sheets below, along with the local laws and subordinate local laws.

-Bulcock Beach Boardwalk: Regulations for fishing, animal on-leash and prohibited areas and use of facilities surrounding the Bulcock Beach Boardwalk.
+Regulations for fishing, animal on-leash and prohibited areas and use of facilities surrounding the Bulcock Beach boardwalk.

 Under Sunshine Coast Regional Council Local Law No. 1 (Administration) 2011, it is an offence to undertake a prescribed activity, of which the operation of a drone is defined, without a valid permit.